vessels-tech/papers/4pbot/draft_business_plan.md

     - What is the current program evaluation process?
     	- external spot checks twice a year [1]

+    - 4Ps oversight (3rd party)
+    	- "The DSWD partners with civil society organizations (CSOs) and nongovernmental organizations (NGOs) that serve as “watch dogs” for project implementation. [^2]

 - marketplace
 	- who are we selling to?